Rtopjer/ChemComparer/README.md

 ## Functionality

+### Important Notes

+-This program has been tested on macOS Tahoe 26.0.1.

+Some features do not work, including:

+-Saving tab positions on exit

+-Full save/load functionality

+-Display of hidden hydrogen atoms

 ### Main Features
 - Visualization of molecules in 2D and 3D formats
 - Comparison of up to 3 molecules simultaneously